-Through an agreement with three other investing parties on 5 November 2018 the Group has a 35% interest in Melody Dairies, a limited partnership established for the purpose of undertaking construction and operation of a manufacturing facility in New Zealand.
-The objective of the project is to enable expansion of the Group's capacity to deliver its products to the market, through its equity interest in the project.
+Through an agreement with three other investing parties on 5 November 2018 the consolidated entity has a 41.9% interest in Melody Dairies, a limited partnership established for the purpose of undertaking construction and operation of a manufacturing facility in New Zealand.
+The objective of the project is to enable expansion of the consolidated entity's capacity to deliver its products to the market, through its equity interest in the project.

-The Group's interest in Melody Dairies is accounted using the equity method in the consolidated financial statements.
-As of the reporting date, the Group's investment is represented by its share of assets under construction, cash and related working capital amounts to an equity accounted total of \$10,485,000, net of \$24,000 in equity accounted operating losses.
-The Group's contribution to capital commitments relating to the continuing construction of the facility is disclosed in Note 26
+The consolidated entity's interest in Melody Dairies is accounted using the equity method in the consolidated financial statements.
+As of the reporting date, the consolidated entity's investment is represented by its share of assets under construction, cash and related working capital amounts to an equity accounted total of \$13,622,000, net of \$42,000 in equity accounted operating losses.